Gynko/autocompleteMentored/README.md

 > For the sake of the exercice I will just assume that lead said to stick to ordered letters.

 ### 3.3.
-Search algorithm
+Search algorithm: the right data structure?

-My first reflex would be to wonder if the data structure that I am supposed to use is the best one for the job.
+1. My first reflex would be to wonder if the data structure that I am supposed to use is the best one for the job.

+When I type my first letter, I am going to have to traverse the whole array until the first element starting with this letter, which could well be a O(n) operation if the first letter is "Z".

+> For the sake of the exercice, I will assume that I am supposed to use an array and keep it as it is.

+### 3.4.
+Creating the search algorithm

+Since our array is ordered, I am looking at an algorithm that is not going to traverse the whole array, like filter.

+=> If the first letter that I type is a "D", I need to be able to stop the algorithm a soon as it reaches an entry where the first letter is "E".